You can work up a healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).

 The main museum dome forms the café’s roof, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.

-I enjoyed a fine cappuccino, but the location offered a range of other coffees, teas, juices and alcoholic drinks, plus snacks and other food to keep you going (it’s not a full-blown restaurant, though you can get a hot meal).
+I enjoyed a fine cappuccino, but the location offered a range of other coffees, teas, juices and alcoholic drinks, plus snacks and some meals to keep you going.

 Tip: the café can fill quickly, especially at mealtimes and weekends, so plan for that.